aws/amazon-chime-sdk-js/README.md

   },

   audioInputMuteStateChanged: (device, muted) => {
-    console.log('Device', device, muted ? 'is muted in hardware' : 'is not muted);
+    console.log('Device', device, muted ? 'is muted in hardware' : 'is not muted');
   },
 };